Best Steps To Set up k3d on AlmaLinux 9

 Steps To Set up k3d on AlmaLinux 9

-To complete this guide, you must log in to your server as a non-root user with sudo privileges.
+To run the k3s cluster in Docker with k3d, you must log in to your server as a non-root user with sudo privileges.
 To do this, you can follow our guide on Initial Server Setup with AlmaLinux 9.

 K3d whole depends on docker.
 So you need to have Docker installed on your server.
 To do this, you can follow our guide on Install and Use Docker on AlmaLinux 9.